Operational-Sciences-Group/CiscoFirewallAppliancePasswordReset/README.md

 To verify that the previous command has been accepted, and that the device will return to 0x01 configuration register, use the command:\
 'ciscoasa#show version'\
 Enter down, until you see something similar to:\
-'Configuration Regsiter is 0x41 (will be 0x01 at next reload)'\
+'Configuration Register is 0x41 (will be 0x01 at next reload)'\
 Now, let's restart the device with:\
 'ciscoasa#reload' - you will be prompted to save configuration changes, enter yes to save our password reconfiguration.
 You will then be asked to reconfirm the restart, press enter to reconfirm.

 # Step 5: Verifying our new password.
 Once the appliance finishes rebooting, you should be met with the 'ciscoasa>' prompt.
-Enable priviledged access again with:
+Enable privileged access again with:
 'ciscoasa>enable'\
 When prompted for a password, enter the password we configured in step 4.
 You should now be in a standard priviledged access mode with the prompt 'ciscoasa#'.